-In New York State, about half of low birth weight babies are insured by Medicaid.
-Hypothermia is not only associated with neonatal mortality, but there is evidence (Miller, Lee, Gould, et al., 2011) that intraventricular hemorrhage (IVH) can also be a consequence of hypothermia.
-IVH is a significant cause of disability, developmental delay, and when serious, is a common cause for LBW infants to develop into children with special health care needs.
-This has broad impact on Medicaid, Medicaid expenses, and early intervention services, including EPSDT services.
+In New York State, about half of LBW babies are insured by Medicaid.
+Hypothermia is not only associated with neonatal mortality, but there is evidence that intraventricular hemorrhage (IVH) can also be a consequence of hypothermia (Miller, et al., 2011).
+IVH is a significant cause of disability, developmental delay, and when serious, is a common cause for LBW infants to develop into children with special health care needs (CSHCN).
+This has broad impact on Medicaid, Medicaid expenses, and early intervention services, including Early and Periodic Screening, Diagnosis, and Treatment (EPSDT) services.
 Hypothermia, through death and disability, may have a long tail that impacts families and programs associated with Medicaid.
 Furthermore, the Medicaid population is disproportionately black, and in our testing data, black infants were disproportionately hypothermic.

-We note above that there is evidence that management can enhance thermal outcomes.
+We note above that there is evidence that appropriate management can enhance thermal outcomes.